thorsjur/event-planner-itp/eventplanner/core/README.md

 **Legend:**
 Here we have divided the core module into its two consisting folders for simplicity.
+We have divided the diagrams into two parts, one for each package.
+This is to promote readability and make them easier to understand.
  - Lines from *A* to *B* depicts an association between *A* and *B*.
     - An arrow from *A* to *B* means that *A* has access to *B* but *B* does not have acces to *A*
     - A line between *A* and *B* represents a relationship between *A* and *B*